-You can also take a free tour around Parliament and learn about South Africa’s political system.
+You can also take a tour around Parliament and learn about South Africa’s political system.
 Tours run hourly from 9am–4pm on Monday to Friday and are free, but you need to book about a week in advance.
 And on the first Thursday of every month, there are late-night art gallery openings and free cultural events as part of the the First Thursdays event.
-Their website shows what’s on where and will help you make up your own walking route.

 If you’re going to be visiting lots of paid attractions, it might be worth investing in a city pass.
-The Cape Town City Pass includes skip-the-line tickets for the Table Mountain Aerial Cableway and entry to the Aquarium, Castle of Good Hope and 70 other attractions, plus a boat tour, sightseeing bus ticket and a trip on the Cape Flyer wheel.
-They’re available for 2, 3 or 5 days and cost R1095 for 2 days, R1395 for 3 days or R1595 for 5 days, with a discount for children aged 4–17.
+The Cape Town City Pass includes skip-the-line tickets for the Table Mountain Aerial Cableway and entry to the Aquarium, Castle of Good Hope and 70 other attractions, plus a boat tour, sightseeing bus and a trip on the Cape Flyer wheel.
+They’re available for 2, 3 or 5 days and cost R1295 for 2 days, R1495 for 3 days or R1695 for 5 days, with discounts for children aged 4–17.

 Top Cape Town views

 Table Mountain is the best view in town, but the cable car to the top doesn’t run if there are high winds or clouds – so if it’s a clear day get up there quick!
-Table Mountain Aerial Cableway tickets cost R290 return or R150 one-way, with half-price fares for children aged 4–17 discounts for students and seniors.
-From November to February (excluding over Christmas and New Year), you can get half-price return tickets after 6pm as part of the Sunset Special.
+Tickets for the Table Mountain Aerial Cableway are slightly cheaper in the afternoon, costing R300 return or R150 one-way, with half-price fares for children aged 4–17 and discounts for students and seniors.

 If you really want to save money, you can hike to the top of Table Mountain for free.
 There are several different routes but the most direct is the Plattekip Gorge route which runs from the lower cableway station.
 It takes around three hours but does get pretty steep.